 This publication series contains the latest monthly statistics on statutory debt solutions in Scotland.
 The statistics are compiled by Accountant in Bankruptcy (AiB), an executive agency of the Scottish Government, and are derived from AiB administrative records.
-Following end of year validation, estimates for April 2019 to March 2020 are final.
-Estimates for April 2020 to March 2021 are provisional until final figures are expected to be published in Summer 2021.
+Estimates for April 2020 to March 2021 are provisional until final validation that will be published on 28 July 2021.

 Non-statutory debt solutions, where debtors make their own arrangements with creditors or enter informal debt management plans with a debt management firm, are not included in these statistics.